 RBM in Practice

-Managers all over the world are integrating resilience-based management (RBM) concepts into their work and planning for the future using information from resilience assessments and managing integrated social-ecological systems.
-Below are few examples of holistic RBM planning and practice.
+Managers all over the world are integrating resilience-based management (RBM) concepts into their work and planning for the future using information from resilience assessments to manage integrated social-ecological systems.
+Below are a few examples of RBM planning and practice.
 Explore the following websites and presentations to see how RBM is being applied around the world.

 Australia: Great Barrier Reef Marine Park Authority

 The Great Barrier Reef Marine Park Authority has increasingly been working to build resilience of the Great Barrier Reef to a changing climate.
-To do this, the Great Barrier Reef Marine Park Authority has developed a Reef Blueprint for Resilience outlines the challenges Australia’s reefs face now and in the future, the actions the country will take to strengthen the Reef’s resilience, and its capacity to recover after disturbances and return to a healthy state.
-It is the primary output from a 2017 summit attended by marine park managers, Traditional Owners, government agencies, research institutions, industry groups, Reef users, and other stakeholders.
+To do this, the Great Barrier Reef Marine Park Authority has developed a Reef Blueprint for Resilience in partnership with national and international experts, which guides implementation of existing and emerging RBM initiatives in the Marine Park.
+It is the primary output of a 2017 summit attended by marine park managers, Traditional Owners, government agencies, research institutions, industry groups, coral reef users, and other stakeholders.
 The Blueprint is designed around 10 key initiatives focused on delivering maximum benefits for reef resilience.

-Resilient Reefs is a collaboration between the Great Barrier Reef Foundation, BHP Foundation, opens in a new windowUNESCO World Heritage Marine Programme, The Nature Conservancy’s Reef Resilience Network, Resilient Cities Catalyst, and AECOM.
+The Resilient Reefs Initiative is a collaboration between the Great Barrier Reef Foundation, BHP Foundation, UNESCO World Heritage Marine Programme, The Nature Conservancy’s Reef Resilience Network, Resilient Cities Catalyst, and AECOM.
 RRI is piloting a new RBM framework integrating social and ecological reef resilience by bringing together local communities, reef managers, and resilience experts.
 This approach puts people at the center of decision-making, drawing on RBM principles to innovate and build capacity to address the challenges facing today’s reefs.

 RBM Guidance from Managers, Scientists, and Policy-Makers